AABK6/citizen-budget-lab/docs/LEGO_METHOD.md

 Limitations & Caveats

-- Aggregation alignment: COFOG×na_item values in Eurostat reflect a functional view that does not map line‑by‑line to national nomenclatures (missions/programmes).
-This is by design for comparability; drill‑down to national lines remains possible in parallel UI.
+- Aggregation alignment: COFOG×NA_ITEM reflects a functional view that does not map line‑by‑line to national nomenclatures.
-- Data availability: `gov_10a_main` (revenues) may not expose every breakdown by na_item for all years/countries identically; the warmer is robust and annotates warnings in the snapshot.
+- Data availability & proxies:
+  - Some NA_ITEM codes (e.g., D.41) are not exposed in the flows we use; `debt_interest` is proxied from COFOG 01.7 TE.
+  - Some revenue lines (e.g., D.4, D.7) may require additional flows and are currently left at 0.
+  - For series with no Obs in the requested year, we fall back to the last available observation.
 - Elasticities: v0.1 uses simple constants for educational purposes.
 Future iterations can load ranges and show uncertainty bands.

 Reproducibility

 1) Define/adjust LEGO pieces and mappings in `data/lego_pieces.json`.
-2) Warm the baseline snapshot for a given year:
+2) Warm the baseline snapshot for a given year (Makefile helpers):

-   python -m services.api.cache_warm lego --year 2026
+   make warm-all YEAR=2026 COUNTRIES=FR,DE,IT

+   or just the LEGO baseline:

+   make warm-eurostat YEAR=2026

+   (Under the hood: SDMX XML calls to `GOV_10A_EXP`, `GOV_10A_TAXAG`, and `GOV_10A_MAIN`.
+Env: `EUROSTAT_SDMX_BASE` and optional `EUROSTAT_COOKIE`.)

-3) Inspect outputs under `data/cache/lego_baseline_2026.json` including `depenses_total_eur`, `recettes_total_eur`, and per‑piece amounts.
+3) Inspect outputs under `data/cache/lego_baseline_2026.json` including `depenses_total_eur`, `recettes_total_eur`, and per‑piece amounts; see `meta.warning` for any fallbacks/proxies.
 4) Query via GraphQL:

    query { legoBaseline(year: 2026) { year scope pib depensesTotal recettesTotal pieces { id type amountEur } } }